BurnerT

 The use of the TimeRead2 function block is required for correct operation.

-Feedback of the heat generator output rU
+Feedback of the heat generator power rU

 Feedback of the manual value for the power signal from the manual override - hardware rPoti